workevolve/pwa-vue-express-http2/README.md

 The development server will run on port 8080 by default.
 If that port is already in use on your machine, the next free port will be used.

 ## Side Noe
-For authentication with hosted AWS Cognito to work, it needs to configure the webserver to be extactly https://localhost:8443 or it won't work
+- For authentication with hosted AWS Cognito to work, it needs to configure the webserver to be extactly https://localhost:8443 or it won't work
+- This template is inspired by https://github.com/PaulMaddox/aws-vuejs-cognito
+- http2 implementation is inspired by blog http://ivanjov.com/running-express-koa-and-hapi-on-http-2 and example can be found here https://github.com/IvanJov/node-on-http2

 ## What's Included